 David T. Olson, The American Church in Crisis, 181.

-We believe that we have an unmatched hunger for lostness, communities, and the effectual spread of the gospel.
-Behind each church that we plant and every planter we train, a story exists-an incredible story about new gatherings of people, local communities changed, missionary and spiritual endeavors, and miraculous redemption stories of the hurting, suffering, addicted, and downtrodden individual.
-So, we fervently pray and invite you to join us in our God-gifted and obedient calling to reach the unreached.
+Dr. Fretwell has an unmatched hunger for lostness, communities, and the effectual spread of the gospel.
+Behind each church plant and every planter he’s trained, a story exists—an incredible story about new gatherings of people, local communities changed, missionary and spiritual endeavors, and miraculous redemption stories of the hurting, suffering, addicted, and downtrodden individuals.
+Matt passionately follows the Great Commission and the biblical principles of the early church.
+Church planting is one of the most effective forms of evangelism when it begins with reproducible disciple-making.